 The aim of the History department is to excite and enthuse students about exploring the past.
-As they develop historical understanding, they grasp the shape of the past and gain an informed insight into the present.
+As students develop historical knowledge, their understanding grows, they are able to grasp the shape of the past and gain an informed insight into the present.

-After starting Year 7 with a brief look at the Romans and a re-enactment of the Battle of Hastings, key stage 3 students proceed through a tour of the second millennium AD, with the Medieval Realms, English Civil War, slavery and the horrors of Auschwitz and Hiroshima.
+After starting Year 7 with an examination of the Roman Empire and a re-enactment of the Battle of Hastings, Key Stage 3 students proceed through a tour of the second millennium AD, with the Medieval Realms, English Civil War, the Slave Trade and the horrors of war and genocide.
 At GCSE, students follow the AQA specification, ranging from a history of medicine, Norman England and Germany from the Kaiser to Hitler.
 Sixth form students can choose A Levels in History, Ancient History, and Government and Politics.
 All three are extremely popular and many students go on to study related courses at university.